LET TRAVELKATZ PLAN YOUR ALABAMA VACATION PACKAGE

 Travelkatz will put together an Alabama Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
 We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

-Festivals in Alabama are must attend events.
+Alabama Festivals are must attend events.
 Below, we have discovered a few worth noting and you might just want to check out, too.

 Genghis Khan: The Great Civilizer, at the Gulf Coast Exploreum Science Center: This Genghis Khan exhibit will recreate the amazing life of the legendary leader and the nomadic horse culture of Mongolia.
 Guests will enter the tents, battlegrounds and marketplaces of this vanished world and explore Genghis Khan’s life and those of his sons and grandsons during the rapid rise and decline of the Mongol Empire.
 Visitors will learn the stories, see the treasures and explore the culture, conquests and heritage of Genghis Khan’s 13th-century Mongol Empire and discover the man who first introduced the modern essentials of pants, paper money, forks, passports and much more.
 Enjoy this exhibit from Jan.
 26th thru April 30 in Mobile, Alabama.